ever-been/everDoc/src/book/markdown/services.md

 All pages are inherited from the base [`Page`](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/web/pages/Page.html) class.
 This class contains an injected instance of `BeenApiService`, from which you can obtain an instance of [BeenApi](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/api/BeenApi.html).
 The `BeenApi` enables you to manage the whole EverBEEN cluster.
 The global EverBEEN layout is defined by the [`Layout`](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/web/components/Layout.html) component.
 And all JavaScript and CSS resources can be found in the `src/main/webapp` subdirectory of the `web-interface` module.

 #### Connecting WI to the cluster
 Web interface is connected to the cluster using Hazelcast native client.
-It means that the WI does not store any data and does not own (manage) any Hazelcast shared objects.
+It means that the Web Interface does not store any data and does not own (manage) any Hazelcast shared objects.